sh4rknado/Openwrt_config/README.md

 ## 1) Installation of OpenVPN

-Select option 1 from installer
+Select option 1 from installer<br/>
-This script can take a long time during the generation of SSL certificates The script has been developed tested and analyzed line by line.
+This script can take a long time during the generation of SSL certificates<br/>
+The script has been developed tested and analyzed line by line.<br/>

 ## configuration of client :
    => CHECK into router<br/><br/>